<> <> <> <>

 Ozempic vs Saxenda: Comparing the weekly and daily medications

-Laying out the cards on the effectiveness, frequency and side effects for each weight loss solution.
+Laying out the cards on the effectiveness, frequency and side effects for each medication.

-Carrying excess weight can lead to major cardiovascular events, heart disease, depression and type 2 diabetes.
-But we get it: weight management is tedious, exhausting and highly difficult.
+In some cases, carrying excess weight can lead to major cardiovascular events, heart disease and type 2 diabetes.
+But we get it: weight management is difficult and exhausting — especially when you feel like you've tried everything and nothing is working.

-In the western world, there is an increasing prevalence of obesity and type 2 diabetes, even though we have more information on weight loss at our fingertips than ever.
+There is an increasing prevalence of obesity and type 2 diabetes, even though we have more information on weight loss at our fingertips than ever.
 This shows that knowledge of healthy eating and increasing activity alone will not do the trick.
-For some people, medication is also needed.

 What is Ozempic?

-Ozempic is a simple, once-a-week injection that contains the active ingredient semaglutide.
-It's a pharmaceutical drug licensed for the treatment of diabetes, which helps patients control and lower blood sugar levels.
+Ozempic is a once-weekly injection that contains the active ingredient semaglutide and was initially developed to help people with type 2 diabetes control and lower blood sugar levels.

 It reduces blood glucose levels by stimulating insulin secretion, which means it only works when blood glucose is high.
 It also lowers glucagon secretion — a hormone that increases blood glucose — when blood glucose is high.